ashleyd480/rock_paper_scissors_game/readme.md

 ## Computer Choice

 We use an array titled gameOption to list the options out.
-We assign the index positon to a variable name.
-This way, when we "call them" later in the if/else statements when comparing computer vs player choice- we refer to them as gameOption[Paper] etc as it's easier to understand.

 To randomize what the computer chooose, we used math floor and math random in the function computerChooses ().
 The math object of math random selects a number from 0 to up to 1- this is then mutliplied by 3.
 The math.floor rounds it down so we will only get 0,1,2 for the answer- which represent the positions of the choices in the array.

 We set variable of computerChoice to be equal to the output of that randomized function- which gives us whether computer chose rock, paper, or scissors.